nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Prerequisites:
     * List all lessons using the `list` command.
-    * There are currently three lessons with names "Chemistry Lesson at bedok", "lesson chem at kovan" and "bedok eng".
+    * There are currently three lessons with names "Chemistry Lesson at bedok", "lesson chem at kovan" and "bedok eng". <br><br>

 2. Test case: `find chem` <br>
    Expected: Only lessons with the name "Chemistry Lesson at bedok" and "lesson chem at kovan" are shown.
 A message indicating the number of lessons listed is shown in the response box.